The Importance of Designing an Effective Operating Model

 Common Pitfalls in Operating Model Design

-Designing in isolation from business goals
+Designing in isolation from business goals.

-Overcomplicating governance layers
+Overcomplicating governance layers.

-Ignoring cultural dynamics
+Ignoring cultural dynamics.

-Failing to embed through change management
+Failing to embed through effective change management.

-Underestimating data and integration complexity
+Underestimating data and integration complexity.

 FAQs